Domikohlh/citation_val_agentic_ai/README.md

 - Read the article PDF in Google Drive ---- [✅]
 - Extract title and DOI from the reference list ---- [✅]
 - Read, secure and embed the PDF in archive/main chomaDB while preventing prompt injection and filter invalid PDFs---- [✅]
-- A2A protocol with Validator as a gatekeeper to further validate and align the reference list---- [✅]
+- Use of simple sub-agent as a gatekeeper to further validate and align the reference list---- [✅]

 Agent 3.
 Tracer
 - Retrieve vectors from chomaDB ---- [✅]